devzwide/devzwide-portfolio/README.md

 A React 19 app bootstrapped with Vite and styled using Tailwind CSS.

 - **index.html**
-  The HTML entry point with a root div and script loading `src/main.jsx`.
+  HTML entry point, loads the React app.

 - **src/main.jsx**
-  Renders the React app using `createRoot` and sets up routing with `RouterProvider`.
+  Renders the app and sets up routing.

 - **src/router.jsx**
-  Sets up a React Router v7 browser router with a root layout (`Index.jsx`) and a `Home` page.
+  Configures React Router v7 with a root layout (`Index.jsx`) and a `Home` page.

 - **src/Index.jsx**
-  Root layout component that includes the `Header`, an `Outlet` for nested routes, and the `Footer`.
+  Root layout with `Header`, an `Outlet` for nested routes, and (optionally) `Footer`.

 - **src/pages/Home.jsx**
-  Home page that displays the `SideBar` and `ChatBot` components side by side.
+  Home page displaying the `SideBar` and `ChatBot` components side by side.

 - **src/pages/ChatBot.jsx**
-  Simple chatbot UI with message history and input.
-(Bot logic can be extended to connect to the backend.)
+  Chatbot UI:
+    - Sends user messages to `/chat` endpoint.
+    - Logs all messages to `/chatlog`.
+    - Displays Gemini-powered responses as Bukeka.
+    - Shows loading state and error handling.

 - **src/components/Header.jsx**
   Responsive navigation bar using Headless UI and Heroicons, with links to sections, blog, resume, and social profiles.

 - **src/components/Footer.jsx**
-  Simple footer with copyright.
+  Simple footer.

 - **src/components/SideBar.jsx**
   Sidebar navigation with section links and user profile.